pgRouting/pgrouting/doc/src/pgRouting-concepts.rst

 It might be incorrect, for example:

 1. When it is actually an intersection of roads, where vehicles can make turns.
-2. When in terms of electrical lines, the electrical line is able to swith roads even on a tunnel or bridge.
+2. When in terms of electrical lines, the electrical line is able to switch roads even on a tunnel or bridge.

 When it is incorrect, it needs fixing: